Entry Requirements for Japan

 It’s possible to complete an online form through the official government site or through the app of the same name.

 You can also fill out your Disembarkation Card during your flight to Japan.
-Airline staff will issue a paper card to all passengers who require one.
+Airline staff will give a paper card to all passengers who need one.

 Japanese Disembarkation Card